-- 1) Payment of Supercluster Funds will be made: - a) on a cost reimbursement basis following completion of the related project Milestone (as outlined in these Schedules) based on actual eligible costs incurred and paid by the consortium members; - after the Supercluster receives and accepts the related Milestone Report (refer to Schedule C); and - c) the related claims have been submitted and supporting evidence has been reviewed with eligible costs for co-investment verified and approved by the Supercluster. - 2) Supercluster will pay each eligible member within 45 days of Supercluster approval of the claim. - Supercluster may make adjustments to a Member's payment amount to deal with any arrears in the payment of program management fees or errors in the determination of eligible costs. - 4) The following table summarizes the estimated amount of Supercluster Funds that will be paid at each Milestone.
-The actual value of each payment will be determined based on the actual eligible costs incurred and paid by each of the Consortium Members.
-Total Supercluster Funds will not exceed \$X for the project.
+- (a) Payment of Supercluster Funds will be made: - a) on a cost reimbursement basis following completion of each Milestone (as defined above) based on actual eligible costs incurred and paid by the Consortium Members; - b) after the Supercluster receives and accepts the related Project Milestone Report (refer to Schedule C (Governance and Reporting)); and - c) the related claims forms and supporting evidence (which may include timesheets, payroll records, invoices, receipts) with eligible costs for co-investment have been verified and approved by the Supercluster. - (b) The Supercluster reserves the right to reject reimbursement of eligible expenses where the claim for expenses is not made within 45 calendar days from the date the Project Milestone Report is approved. - (c) Supercluster will pay each eligible Consortium Member within 45 calendar days of Supercluster approval of the claim. - (d) Supercluster may adjust a Consortium Member's payment amount to deal with such things as advances, program management fees in arrears, or errors in the determination of eligible costs. - (e) The following table summarizes the estimated amount of Supercluster Funds that will be paid for each Milestone.
+The actual value of each payment will be determined based on the actual eligible costs incurred and paid by each of the eligible Consortium Members. - (f) Total Supercluster Funds will not exceed [\$X] for the Project.